 Harbor View Nursery & Lavender Farm

 Located on the Old Mission Peninsula in Traverse City, Harbor View Nursery & Lavender Farm usually offers lavender tours and more than 50 all-natural lavender products produced right on the farm.
-In addition to lavender, the farm also grows raspberries, cherry trees, grapes, annuals, perennials, shrubs, and trees.

-When you visit Harbor View Lavender Farm, you can peek into the 130-year-old barn and learn about the many uses of lavender.
+When you visit Harbor View Nursery & Lavender Farm, you can peek into the 130-year-old barn and learn about the many uses of lavender.
 You might also get to sample a taste of the farm’s refreshing lavender lemonade.

 Location: 17770 Center Road, Traverse City, MI 49686